hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 ## The Notenik Application

-This version of Notenik is written in [Swift](https://swift.org) using the [Xcode IDE](https://developer.apple.com/xcode/).
+This version of Notenik is written in [Swift](https://swift.org) and is available from the [Mac App Store](https://apps.apple.com/us/app/notenik/id1465997984?mt=12).

+This version was written using the [Xcode IDE](https://developer.apple.com/xcode/).
 Source can be found on [GitHub](https://github.com/hbowie/notenik-swift).
-The executable application can be found on the [Mac App Store](https://apps.apple.com/us/app/notenik/id1465997984?mt=12).

 From this point on, I'll introduce one concept at a time.